SpotlightKid/jacket/README.md

 [examples]), but some APIs (e.g. threading) still need wrapping.
 Others, like the server control or the deprecated session API, will probably not be covered by these bindings.
-While this project is in beta stage, symbol names may still be changed and things moved around before the first public release.
+While this project is in beta stage, symbol names may still be changed and things moved around before the first stable release.

 ## Installation